 Most Iconic And Traditional Spanish Dishes Of All Time

 Patatas Bravas is a very traditional Spanish dish that originates from the town of Barcelona in central Spain.
 Patatas bravas means “brass teas” in English.
 These teas are fermented and are normally black in color, but can vary.
-In Barcelona, they are normally served during late afternoon.
-Mostly the locals do like a kind of tour in the best tapas places.
+In Barcelona, they are normally served during the late afternoon.
+Mostly the locals do like a kind of tour of the best tapas places.
 You can do as well an activity like themes with a tapas tour Madrid

 Pimientos De Verano, Or “Chips Of Verano”

-Pimientos de verano, or “chips of verano”, are usually deep-fried and are extremely popular all across Spain.
-The chip of a ham or Swiss cheese is added and is then fried up.
+Pimientos de Verano, or “chips of Verano”, are usually deep-fried and are extremely popular all across Spain.
+The chip of ham or Swiss cheese is added and is then fried up.
 It is a very salty snack that is very common in areas surrounding Barcelona, where it originally came from.
 When the onions, garlic, and spices are peeled from the root of the plant, they are allowed to dry over a period of time.
 This preparation gives the dish its signature and is why it is called “manzanillo”.